MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ### Use the call controls

 When you're on a call, you'll see the call controls at the bottom of the screen.
+The following table describes the call controls.

 |Button|Description|
 |------------|----------------------------------------------|